null-machine/limbus-company-roll-analyzer/index.md

 ### S Tier: Sinclair - The One Who Shall Grip

-The prime chart represents Sinclair with Fanatic's +1 power active.
+The prime chart represents Sinclair with fanatic's +1 power active.

 ![](charts/sinclair_n_corp.png)
 ![](charts/sinclair_n_corp_prime.png)

-The counsel of nerds is still discussing, and lots of tech likely remains undiscovered.
-Kervina suggests he deserves S tier, Nex is skeptical, and LOWERCASE is leaning to S tier.
-However, we've agreed on a few points:
-\+ Unprecedentedly strong minimax clashes.
-\+ Inconsistent but remarkably high damage.
-\+ Corrosion tempo is a novel thing to micro.
-He can play defends to prevent corrosion and maintain low sanity, when anticipating high sanity drops (e.g. from sinking).
-Additionally, corrosion can allow him to act during staggers.
-This ability is exaggerated when given multiple actions.
-• Because of minus coin sequencing, the damage of his multicoin attacks are frontloaded rather than backloaded.
-This means he plays a bit uniquely when planning staggers.
-\- He will practically never achieve the consistency of 95% heads units.
-Don't expect to play him at negative sanity easily.
-\- Like W Don, he's much worse in a team, but for completely different reasons (corrosion targeting).
+As the first identity with minus coins, N Sinclair has a unique playstyle.
+Each time a coin is destroyed in a clash, it is treated as a tails roll for the remaining sub-clashes, giving him unprecedentedly high min-rolls, which translates to extremely stable clashes.
+A similar logic applies to his damage rolls— any unrolled remaining coins are treated as tails rolls, giving each of his skills a first hit with decent guaranteed power.
+This frontloaded damage spread also opens up new ways to play around stagger thresholds.
+Additionally, being oriented around negative sanity opens up tech associated with corrosion tempo.
+He can play defends to prevent corrosion when anticipating high sanity drops, and well-timed corrosion allows him to act during staggers.
+This micro becomes far easier to control when given multiple actions.
+His kit effects also serve him well.

+Despite this, maximizing his kit is impractical.
+He will effectively never maintain the consistency of units that take advantage of max sanity's 95% heads rate.
+Additionally, he works relatively poorly in a team.
+If corrosion tempo is prioritized, indiscriminate targeting may hit allies, and skipping ego in favour of panic invokes a heavy opportunity cost.
+Attempting to keep him at a desirable negative sanity threshold may be difficult without enough actions, and giving up on sanity management to play him at max will massively reduce his consistency.
+His abnormally low defense might be considered a downside, but he has a strangely high health pool to offset it.

 `Skill 2 and 3 are simply fantastic, Great clasher.`